Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 Becoming stubborn and inflexible

 Some people have tried to improve their social life for years with nothing to show for it, but if you suggest they use a different approach or question some of their thought processes, they shut you down.
 Sometimes this is because their anxiety is getting in the way, but they aren't conscious of it.
-They may not want to admit they were wrong.
+They may not want to admit they're wrong.
 Limiting beliefs may be keeping them from seeing that another angle could work.
 They may be too idealistic and think they should be able to meet their goals without having to change or compromise in any way.

 Becoming more interested in being right than improving